Respecting Human Rights

 Uniting the Tourism Industry

-Along with our peer companies, we worked with the(ITP) to develop a , are founding members of ITP’s Human Rights Working Group, and helped write , which aim to unite the tourism industry in protecting human rights.
+Along with our peer companies, we worked with the(ITP) to develop a , are founding members of ITP’s Human Rights Working Group, and helped write , which aim to unite the tourism industry in respecting human rights.